Curriculum Learning: A Survey: Applications of Curriculum Learning

+Zhao et al.~\citeyearpar{zhao2021automatic} introduce a curriculum learning methodology for enhancing dialogue policy learning.
+Their framework involves a teacher-student mechanism which takes into consideration both difficulty and diversity.
+The authors capture the difficulty using the learning progress of the agent, while penalizing over-repetitions in order to enforce diversity.
+Furthermore, they introduce three different curriculum scheduling approaches and prove that all of them improve the standard random sampling method.

+Jafarpour et al.~\citeyearpar{jafarpour2021active} investigate the benefits of combining active learning and curriculum learning for solving the named entity recognition tasks.
+They compute the complexity of the examples using multiple linguistic features, including seven novel difficulty metrics.
+From the perspective of active learning, the authors use the min-margin and max-entropy metrics to compute the informativeness score of each sentence.
+The curriculum is build by choosing the examples with the best score, according to both difficulty and informativeness, at each step.

-\subsection{Speech Processing}
+\subsection{Speech processing}

+\begin{sloppypar} The collection of articles gathered here show that curriculum learning can also be successfully applied in speech processing tasks.
+Still, there are less articles trying this approach, when compared to computer vision or natural language processing.
+One of the reasons might be that an automatic complexity measure for audio data is more difficult to identify. \end{sloppypar}

-{\bf Speech recognition.} The task of adapting recurrent neural network language models to specific sub-domains using curriculum learning is addressed by Shi et al.~\cite{shi2015recurrent}.
-They adapt three curriculum strategies to guide the training from general to (sub-domain) specific: Start-from-Vocabulary, Data Sorting, All-then-Specific.
+{\bf Speech recognition.} Shi et al.~\citeyearpar{shi2015recurrent} address the task of adapting recurrent neural network language models to specific subdomains using curriculum learning.
+They adapt three curriculum strategies to guide the training from general to (subdomain) specific: Start-from-Vocabulary, Data Sorting, All-then-Specific.
 Although their approach leads to superior results when the curricula are adapted to a certain scenario, the authors note that the actual data distribution is essential for choosing the right curriculum schedule.

-A curriculum approach for speech recognition is illustrated by Amodei et al.~\cite{amodei2016deep}.
+A curriculum approach for speech recognition is illustrated by Amodei et al.~\citeyearpar{amodei2016deep}.
 They use the length of the utterances to rank the samples from easy to hard.
-The method consists in training a deep model in increasing order of difficulty for one epoch, before returning to the standard random procedure.
+The method consists of training a deep model in increasing order of difficulty for one epoch, before returning to the standard random procedure.
 This can be regarded as a curriculum warm-up technique, which provides higher quality weights as a starting point from which to continue training the network.

+Ranjan and Hansen~\citeyearpar{ranjan2017curriculum} apply curriculum learning for speaker identification in noisy conditions.
+They use a batching strategy, starting with the easiest subset and progressively adding more challenging batches.
+The CL approach is used in two distinct stages of a state-of-the-art system: at the probabilistic linear discriminant back-end level, and at the i-Vector extractor matrix estimation level.